tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

     platforming_manager.turn_on()
 ```

-This just turns on the 2D level, when we enter the `Area3D` for now.
+This simply activates the 2D level upon entering the `Area3D`.

 #### Player 3D reference
 Once in the 2D level, we want to **turn off** the 3D player, so we need a reference to it.
 We could add an `export` reference to the player, but we would have to set all the references **manually**, which would be quite cumbersome if we had a lot of 2D platforming sections.
-In this case, we can easily get the reference to the 3D player once it **collides** with the `Area3D`.
+In this case, we can easily obtain a reference to the 3D player once it **collides** with the `Area3D`.

 In the `player_controller_3d.gd` script:
 1. **Add** the line `class_name PlayerController3D` as the first line of the script